cisagov/prescup-challenges/pc4/team/round3-a-round-orange/solution/README.md

 ![img-16](./img/img-16.png)

-11. Now that you know that you can read files in that system, there's only a handful of things you can do, so, feel free to explore them.
-We will go straight to the point to what you need to do to solve this challenge.
+11. Now that you know you can read files in that system, there's only a handful of things you can do.
+So, feel free to explore them.
+However, we will describe what you need to do to solve this challenge.

-12. First, you will need to figure out if this system has any other IP addresses.
+12. First, you need to know if this system has any other IP addresses.
 A file that contains this information is `/proc/net/fib_trie`.
 Let's insert that into our payload and hit `Send` again.
 ```
 <?xml version="1.0" encoding="ISO-8859-1"?>
 <!DOCTYPE foo [ <!ELEMENT foo ANY >